Assistant Professor

 I am an assistant professor at the Statistics department at U.C.
 Davis.

 I am interested in using large-scale, granular sources of data, and statistical and machine learning methods, to measure and study human behavior.
 My current research is focused on global public health and estimating the social and economic consequences of violent conflict.
+You can find a magazine article about my recent work here.
+I was a 2024-25 Hellman Fellow.

 Before this, I was a postdoctoral researcher at the School of Information at U.C.
 Berkeley, working with Josh Blumenstock at the Global Policy Lab (formerly the Data-Intensive Development Lab).
 I graduated from Carnegie Mellon University with a PhD in Statistics.
 I was advised by Bill Eddy, and also worked closely with Nicolas Christin’s group at CyLab, CMU’s university-wide security institute.